-If a student believes that his/her final grade in a course is not consistent with the grading criteria designated by the course instructor, he or she should first discuss the matter with the course instructor.
+If a student believes that their final grade in a course is not consistent with the grading criteria designated by the course instructor, the student should first discuss the matter with the course instructor.
 If the student and the instructor cannot resolve the matter in this discussion, the student may discuss the matter with the department chair.
 Copies of all graded tests, quizzes, and other assignments will be needed.

-In the event that the student is not satisfied with the outcome of the discussions with the course instructor and the chair, he or she may make a written request to the chair for a formal consideration of the problem.
+In the event that the student is not satisfied with the outcome of the discussions with the course instructor and the chair, the student may make a written request to the chair for a formal consideration of the problem.
 This request must be submitted within three weeks after the beginning of the semester immediately following the regular Fall or Spring semester.
 Included in the request will be an outline of the student’s specific complaints.
-The chair shall make a detailed investigation and shall notify the student and course instructor of his or her findings.
+The chair shall make a detailed investigation and shall notify the student and course instructor of their findings.
 The student may appeal the findings of the chair to the Dean of the school in which the course was offered.
 The Dean of the school will respond to the student in writing and will preserve the documentation of the process.
-When the department chair is the course instructor, the student may appeal to the Dean of the school in which the course was taught who will investigate the matter and notify the student and the department chair of his or her findings.
+When the department chair is the course instructor, the student may appeal to the Dean of the school in which the course was taught who will investigate the matter and notify the student and the department chair of their findings.

 All course grades (except “I” grades) are intended to be final and permanent.
 It is expected that course instructors will determine and report final grades as accurately and precisely as the nature of the evaluation of student achievement and the grading system will permit.
 It is considered the instructor’s direct and personal responsibility to insure that grades are fair and reported correctly.